 "Not only does telerehab improve access to patients in distant locations, but it also allows physicians and health facilities to expand their reach, beyond their own offices.

 Of course, there should still be an element of one-on-one interaction to help develop the confidence to complete the rehab program.
-Outside of self-assurance and safety, technology can be a vital tool in their healing process that is convenient, gathers data, provides feedback in real time, and allows the therapist access to review the ongoing success of rehabilitation.
+Outside of self-assurance and safety, technology can be a vital tool in their healing process that is convenient, gathers data, provides valuable insights to the patient, and allows the therapist access to review the ongoing success of rehabilitation.
 This will enable the clinician to have more data / information to assist with clinical decision-making when an in person visits is necessary.

 This current time structure inefficiency makes our profession look bad and makes clinicians not well organized.
 There is an easy fix by implementing innovative technology into our practice.